Tyra-Bjurman/OpenNES/README.md

 # Open 'Tendo
-An Open-Source HardWare (OSHW) recreation of the original 1985 Front-Loading NES motherboard.
+An Open-Source HardWare (OSHW) derivate of the original 1985 Front-Loading NES motherboard.
+Originally recreated by Redherring32.

 ## Note on RGB and HDMI: